Image File Types

-Between Lightroom and Photoshop, we see quite a range of file types - from our original RAW files, to TIFF, JPEG and PNG.
+As a photographer and a user of both Lightroom and Photoshop, I see quite a range of photo file types - from our original RAW files, to TIFF, JPEG and PNG.

-If you are wondering about the characteristics of each file type, and when you should use them, this post will get your started.
+If you are wondering about the characteristics of each image file type, and when you should use them, this post will help you understand the basics.

-Below is a list of some of the most common file types found in photo editing including the abbreviation, file name, and its characteristics.
+Below is a list of the most common file types found in photo editing including the abbreviation, file name, and how they are used.

-These files are produced in your camera.
-They are considered lossless, which means that they are not compressed in any way and give you the maximum amount of information within the file.
-They require conversion to be edited, and are not viewable within an internet browser (for example you cannot upload a RAW image file to Facebook).
+RAW files are produced in your camera (often called Camera Raw) and are unprocessed.
+A RAW file is considered lossless, which means it is not compressed in any way and gives you the maximum amount of information within the file.
+RAW files do require conversion to be edited, and are not viewable within an internet browser (for example you cannot upload a RAW image file to Facebook).

-After importing your RAW files onto your computer, Lightroom allows you to then export your image as a DNG.
-While still considered a "RAW" file format because they are lossless, DNG's are quite smaller than RAW files.
+After importing your RAW files onto your computer, Lightroom will allow you to then export your image as a DNG file.
+While still considered a "RAW" file format because they are lossless, DNG's are a lot smaller than RAW files.
 Once converted from RAW to DNG, the file can be read with any type of software that supports the DNG format.

 DNG is also the proprietary file format of Adobe.
 When you shoot in RAW, your image file contains information that is unique to your camera's manufacturer.
 Converting your RAW file to a DNG makes the file more universal, therefore more usable across Adobe software.

-Both Lightroom and Photoshop support this type of file format, which is extremely useful if you edit in both Lightroom and Photoshop.
-The PSD format, in Photoshop, allows you to work with layers, but can also be manipulated in Lightroom (though LR doesn't have layers, you can still edit the PSD in LR) and brought back in to Photoshop with the layers intact.
+Both Lightroom and Photoshop support image formats with .psd file extension, which is extremely useful if you edit in both of these Adobe software programs.
+The PSD format, in Photoshop, allows you to work with layers, but can also be manipulated in Lightroom (though Lightroom does not utilize layers) You can still edit the PSD file in Lightroom and then bring back in to Photoshop with the layers intact.

-JPEG's are a compressed, "lossy" file format that are great for sharing online or through email/text.
-They do not contain as much information as RAW or DNG files, therefore they are not considered the best file format for editing, but they are extremely handy for quick viewing/sharing and for that reason are one of the most common file types.
+JPEG files are a compressed, "lossy" file format that are great for sharing online or through email and text.
+They do not contain as much information as RAW or DNG files, therefore they are not considered the best file format for editing, but they are extremely handy for quick viewing and sharing and for that reason are one of the most common file types.

-This particular file format is often used by graphic designers, because the format lends itself to producing the most detail within solid colors.
-Photographers often use this format for uploading their images to Facebook and other social media outlets.
+The PNG file format is often used by graphic designers, because the format lends itself to producing the most detail within solid colors.
+Photographers often use this format for uploading their images to Facebook, Instagram and other social media platforms.
 Since PNG's tend to run a bit larger than JPEG's, though, make sure that, when you upload to Facebook, your PNG is under 1 MB, otherwise you may run into some pixelation issues.

 So, when should you use each particular file format?
-Well, a lot of that is up to you and your personal preferences/needs.
-I am not someone who swears by one method over the other in a given situation, but I do think it is helpful to know the guidelines.
-Here is a very loose, general rule of thumb:
+Well, a lot of that is up to you and your personal preferences and/or needs.
+I am not someone who swears by one method over the other in a given situation, but I do think it is helpful to know some basic guidelines.
+Here is a general rule of thumb: